-- Concept of an ecosystem - Structure and function of an ecosystem
+- What is an ecosystem?
+Structure and function of ecosystem; Energy flow in an ecosystem: food chains, food webs and ecological succession.
+Case studies of the following ecosystems:

-- Producers, consumers and decomposer.

-- Energy flow in the ecosystem

-- Ecological succession

-- Food chains, food webs and ecological pyramids

-- Introduction, types, characteristic features, structure and function of the following ecosystem:

-- a.
-Forest ecosystem
+- a) Forest ecosystem

-- b.
-Grassland ecosystem
+- b) Grassland ecosystem

-- c.
-Desert ecosystem
+- c) Desert ecosystem

-- d.
-Aquatic ecosystems (ponds, streams, lakes, rivers, ocean estuaries)
+- d) Aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries)

-Biodiversity and its conservation
+Biodiversity and Conservation